CoderDojoZH/workshops/scratch/labyrinth/README.md

 - Choose a sprite and scale it down to the size of the circle.
 - Create your program:
   - which should start when pressing the green flag,
-  - allows any predefined start position,
+  - allows any start position,
   - does not need (nor allow) any further mouse or keyboard interaction.

 ### Rules